Date and Time

 View Answer:

-Interview Response: The static Date.now() method returns the number of milliseconds elapsed since January 1, 1970, 00:00:00 UTC.
+Interview Response: The Date.now() method in JavaScript returns the current timestamp value in milliseconds since January 1, 1970 (UTC) without creating a new Date object.

 Technical Response: We don't need the Date object if we just want to measure time.
 Date.now() is a special method that returns the current timestamp, and it has the same semantic value as new Date(). getTime() returns a Time object without creating an intermediary Date object.
 As a result, it is speedier and puts less strain on waste collection.
 It's primarily done for convenience or when we need the necessary performance, such as in JavaScript games or other specialized applications.